 The New York Times’ 1619 Project, launched in August 2019, mobilized vast editorial and financial resources to portray racial conflict as the central driving force of American history.
-The Project denigrated the democratic content of the American Revolution and of the Civil War; it omitted the struggle for labor and civil rights in the twentieth century.
+The Project denigrated the democratic content of the American Revolution and of the Civil War, ignored the struggle for labor and civil rights in the twentieth century, and omitted entirely the role of abolitionists, of Frederick Douglass, and of Martin Luther King.

 The book elaborates American history through lectures, essays, and interviews with eminent historians Gordon Wood, James M. McPherson, Victoria Bynum, James Oakes, Richard Carwardine, Adolph Reed Jr., Dolores Janiewski, and Clayborne Carson.